githubabcs/gh-abcs-actions/labs/lab01.md

       - name: Echo the greeting's time
         run: echo 'The time was ${{ steps.hello.outputs.time }}.'
 ```
+3. Optional remove the `paths` to trigger the workflow on any push to main branch
-3. Commit the changes into the `main` branch
+4. Commit the changes into the `main` branch
+5. If not step 3), change a file inside the folder [labs](/labs) and commit the changes into the `main` branch
-4. Go to `Actions` and see the details of your running workflow
+6. Go to `Actions` and see the details of your running workflow